 Technologies

-EDM (Electrical Discharge Machining) spark erosion is a subtractive manufacturing process that removes material from a workpiece using precisely controlled electrical sparks.
+The EDM spark erosion process explained: EDM (Electrical Discharge Machining) is a subtractive manufacturing process that removes material from a workpiece using precisely controlled electrical sparks.
 A voltage-applied electrode and the workpiece are separated by a dielectric fluid; repeated spark discharges erode the material at tolerances as tight as ±0.005mm without physical contact.
-Because material removal is thermal rather than mechanical, EDM machines any electrically conductive material regardless of hardness—hardened tool steels (62+ HRC), Inconel, titanium, and tungsten carbide included.
-Unlike CNC machining services in Egypt, which is limited by material hardness, EDM delivers precision on materials conventional cutting cannot touch.

 | Criteria | EDM Spark Erosion | CNC Milling | Wire EDM |